 In addition, the CDC recommends that travelers get tested again three to five days after arrival and stay home for seven days after travel, unless they have been fully vaccinated.

-•Anguilla: The island is on a two-week lockdown to visitor starting April 23.
+The island is lifting a lockdown and welcoming visitors again as of May 25.
 U.S. travelers must apply through the visitor portal.
 Vaccinated travelers who have had the final dose of vaccine administered at least 21 days before arrival must submit a negative Covid-19 test result three to five days before travel, be tested upon arrival and quarantine for seven days.
 Unvaccinated travelers must quarantine for 14 days and take a second test on day 14.
 Families or groups with a mix of vaccinated and unvaccinated travelers must quarantine for 10 days.
-The Entry Application fee for vaccinated travelers staying under 90 days in a villa, hotel or private home is $300 per individual and $200 for each additional person.
-Unvaccinated travelers staying in an approved accommodation is $600 per individual and $200 for each additional person.
-Starting July 1, all visitors must be vaccinated, although a negative Covid-19 test three to five days before entry will still be required.
-Updated April 22.
+The Entry Application fee for all travelers staying under 90 days in a villa, hotel or private home is $300 per individual and $200 for each additional person.
+All travelers to Anguilla connecting through St. Maarten must comply with St. Maarten's health screening application form.
+Starting July 1, unvaccinated travelers will not be allowed to enter Anguilla; quarantine and the test upon arrival are dropped for vaccinated travelers, although a negative Covid-19 test three to five days before entry will still be required.
+All requirements for unvaccinated travelers will remain in effect.
+Updated May 16.

-• Bahamas: Open to U.S. visitors.
-Effective May 1, fully vaccinated travelers are exempt from the Covid-19 PCR test for entry and all inter-island travel.
+Open to U.S. visitors.
+Fully vaccinated travelers are exempt from the Covid-19 PCR test for entry and all interisland travel.
 They must upload proof of vaccination confirming they have passed the two-week immunity period.
 Unvaccinated travelers must upload a negative PCR test result taken within five days of arrival in the Bahamas.
 All visitors must complete and upload a Bahamas Travel Visa and are required to opt into the mandatory health insurance plan when applying for the health visa.
 The fee is paid in advance and the price depends upon the length of stay.
 All visitors must complete a daily health questionnaire during their stay.
 All visitors staying more than five days must take a rapid antigen test on day five.
 Testing centers are located in many hotels, resorts, medical centers, marinas and municipal locations.
 More information: www.bahamas.com/travelupdates.
-Updated April 29
+Updated April 29.

 to provide a vaccination certificate upon arrival, provide proof of a